Justin Fields: Pre-draft

+Chicago Bears (2021–2023)

+2021 season

-Fields was selected 11th overall in the 2021 NFL Draft by the Chicago Bears, who traded up with the New York Giants in exchange for the 20th overall pick, their fifth-round pick in 2021, and their first and fourth-round picks in 2022.
+Fields was selected 11th overall in the 2021 NFL draft by the Chicago Bears, who traded up with the New York Giants in exchange for the 20th overall pick, their fifth-round pick in 2021, and their first and fourth-round picks in 2022.
 A top quarterback prospect in the draft, Fields was one of five taken in the first round.
 He signed his four-year rookie contract, worth $18.8 million fully guaranteed, on June 10, 2021.